russSherm/online_marketplace/README.md

-# csci50700_spring2017_marketplace
-Spring 2017 Online Marketplace
+# Online Marketplace

-Instructions on executing from Tesla
+Instructions for running on Tesla

 Once all files are in Tesla directory, follow these steps to execute the code: